Workers' Compensation and Disability Benefits Information

 Getting Legal Help

 Many individuals engage a social security disability lawyer to help them navigate the complexities of the system and enhance their chances of being approved for benefits.
-According to NOLO, attorneys may offer a free consultation and collect fees only after you have successfully secured your disability coverage.
+According to legal help site Nolo, attorneys may offer a free consultation and collect fees only after you have successfully secured your disability coverage.

 Legal fees are federally regulated, and you will generally be charged the lesser of 25% of your social security back pay (money owed to enrollees covering the time from the application date to the date of approval) or $6000.